 - Start with less sweetener and adjust to your preferences.

-- If you don't have piloncillo, substitute with equal parts brown sugar and 1 tbsp molasses.
+- If you don't have piloncillo, substitute with equal parts brown sugar and 1 tablespoon molasses.

 - Optional ingredients are not reflected in the price or calories of our recipes.